 Jesus’ Greatest Teaching

 My studies in Jesus’ Sermon on the Mount and Dallas Willard’s The Divine Conspiracy which unpacks it led me to write a paraphrase of the whole text of Matthew 5 to 7.
 What a meditation this is!
 You’ll love it!
 I put this into a booklet which features a coaching tool, soul talk questions, and experiments for personal devotions or small groups.
-For just $3.99 you can have a copy of Jesus’ Greatest Teaching.
+Purchase your copy of Jesus’ Greatest Teaching today!